 "These essays really showed us just how impressionable our young people are, and how having positive role models or support systems can help to mould determined, ambitious and strong individuals who can become productive young women and men in various fields, overcoming any barriers there to hinder them," said Mr. Johnson.

 Targeting high school students in the Greater Toronto area, entrants were required to write on the theme, "Describe a person of colour who has impacted your life and inspired you to be a better person.
 Explain how you intend to apply that experience in your future".
 And, Mr. Johnson noted that this required entrants to write about someone of colour who has helped to shape their outlook on life in a positive way.

 "This person did not have to be a public figure or widely known because of their contributions because we do recognize that there are many unsung heroes, who in their small way, in the community or their own home, do leave lasting legacies.
 This competition provided students with a platform to acknowledge and celebrate the contributions of people of colour, past or present and to develop a greater appreciation for their heritage“, emphasized Johnson.

-Tahnee was awarded with a $1,000 bursary toward enrollment in a college, university, apprenticeship training or any vocational training after high school, and an iPad Mini 3.
-The top five essays includes those written by Dana Chisolm (Loretto Abbey Catholic Secondary School, North York), Jalen Fairclough (St. Mary Catholic Sec.
-School, Pickering) , Ali Hassnad (Sir.
+Tahnee was awarded a $1,000 bursary toward enrollment in a college, university, apprenticeship training or any vocational training after high school, and an iPad Mini 3.
+The top five essays include those written by Dana Chisolm (Loretto Abbey Catholic Secondary School, North York), Jalen Fairclough (St. Mary Catholic Sec.
+School, Pickering), Ali Hassnad (Sir.
 Oliver Mowat C.I., Scarborough) and Simone Swaby (St. Aloysius Gonzaga Secondary School, Mississauga).